mojaloop/central-settlement/README.md

-# Serice to expose the Mojaloop settlements API
+# Service to expose the Mojaloop settlements API

 The service is created using the hapi-openapi plugin.
 The current Swagger API documentation can be found [here](./config/swagger.json)